Vafilor/JavaNeuralNetworks/README.md

 Program Notes
 -------------------
 The Neural Network works, but its a work in progress.
-Next steps are to clean up the source code, write unit tests, and see if I can't speed up loading the image data and neural network code itself.
+Next steps are to clean up the source code, write unit tests, and see if I can't speed up the neural network.

 Also, I'm not getting as good results as Nielson's program, so need to take another look at that.